Numerators in Parametric Representations of Feynman Diagrams: Fermion loops

-Fermion loops could simply be reduced to a sum of terms of the kind just studied, but this would completely defeat the interest of the method, which is to reduce the number of different polynomials we have to compute, particularly the ones with the highest degree corresponding to a single correlation \(U^{i,j}\).
-However it is interesting to keep the feature that the dimension of space only appears in the \(\Gamma(d/2+k)\) factor in the term with the power \(d/2+k\) of the Symanzik polynomial in the denominator.
-We therefore start from a set of correlations between numerators in the Fermion loop and evaluate the dimension depending traces coming from the contractions of gamma--matrices with the metric associated to the correlation.
-It is then possible to use sums of products of correlation stemming from the Dodgson identities to hopefully obtain a nicer presentation of the result.
-The difficulty here is that there is not an obviously better presentation.
+Fermion loops could simply be reduced to a sum of terms of the kind just studied, but this would completely defeat the interest of the method, which is to reduce the number of different polynomial factors we have to compute, particularly the ones with the highest degree corresponding to a single correlation $U^{i,j}$.
+We limit ourselves to the massless case, to be able to still use the method of Section~\ref{reducgene} to only consider vacuum diagrams, with the added benefit that only loops with even number of propagators have to be considered in the Yukawa case.
+It is however interesting to keep the feature that the dimension of space only appears in the $\Gamma(d/2+k)$ factor in the term with the power $d/2+k$ of the Symanzik polynomial in the denominator.
+I therefore start from a set of correlations between numerators in the fermion loop and evaluate the dimension depending traces coming from the contractions of gamma-matrices with the metric associated to the correlation.
+Sums of products of correlations stemming from the Dodgson identities are then used to obtain a nicer presentation for the result.
 As the number of terms to consider grows rapidly with the number of terms in the loop, we shall present only the case of the loops of four and six propagators, with only Yukawa couplings.
 Gauge couplings rapidly lead to more cumbersome situations and will not be dealt with here.

-\subsection{Loop of four Fermionic propagators}
+\subsection{Loop of four fermionic propagators}